Elsa2903/excel_calculation/README.md

   ]
 }

+endpoint for calculating sum and average:
+URL: /excel-calculating-checking-cells

+Description:
+This endpoints calculates sum and average for each given column - it may work a bit slower, but it checks whether or values have one type (formula or written in), in case of mix values it will only calculate for values written in - skip the formula.

+Arguments:
+file: File - must be an excel file
+columns: list[str] - must be list of proper columns names for which we can calculate values

+Response:
+{
+  "file": "test_file.xlsx",
+  "summary": [
+    {
+      "column": "data_counting",
+      "sheet_column": "H",
+      "sheet": "sheet_name",
+      "sum": 2047.8,
+      "avg": 32
+    },
+  ]
+}
 ## Validation & Errors & limitations

 Value sum/average can be calculated for all columns that have ONLY numeric values. (no validation if it is ID, please keep that in mind).